Himachal Road Transport Corporation

-Himachal Road Transport Corporation, also referred to as HRTC, is the state-owned road transport corporation of the state of Himachal Pradesh, India.
+Himachal Pradesh State Road Transport Corporation, also referred to as HPSRTC, is the state-owned road transport corporation of the state of Himachal Pradesh, India.
 HRTC provides bus services to towns and cities within Himachal Pradesh and the adjoining and nearby states of Uttarakhand, Punjab, Haryana, Delhi, Uttar Pradesh, Jammu and Kashmir and Rajasthan.
 HRTC is one of the first RTC's in India to offer a facility for online booking of tickets for all types of buses.